torjc01/docker-ojs/README.md

     $ mv .env.TEMPLATE .env
     ```

-    Edit your .env file to fit your needto fit your needs.
+    Edit your .env file to fit your need to fit your needs.
     You will probably like to chage your OJS_VERSION, ports, and names.
-    For a detailes description of all the environment variables take a look to ["Environment Variables"](#) sectionj.
+    For a detailed description of all the environment variables take a look to ["Environment Variables"](#environment-variables) sectionj.

-3. Download the ojs config file related to your version
+3. Download the ojs config file related to your desired version

     ```bash
     $ source .env && wget "https://github.com/pkp/ojs/raw/${OJS_VERSION}/config.TEMPLATE.inc.php" -O ./volumes/config/ojs.config.inc.php
     ```

-    If your are running docker on windows with Powershell, spicify the version you like to download:
+    If your are running docker on windows (with Powershell), specify the version you like to download:

    ```bash
     $ wget "https://github.com/pkp/ojs/raw/3_3_0-14/config.TEMPLATE.inc.php" -O ./volumes/config/ojs.config.inc.php